France's Macron tries to slow delta variant, boost vaccines

 This time, he’s expected to announce plans for a law requiring health care workers to get vaccinated, and may require special COVID-19 passes for restaurants or other day-to-day activities.

-Any new measures are likely to be relatively mild for now, but aimed at reminding the French that the pandemic isn’t over yet.
+Any new measures will be relatively mild, but aimed at reminding the French that the pandemic isn’t over yet.

 “We have to live with the virus,” Europe Minister Clement Beaune said Sunday.
 “Living with the virus means we don’t re-close everything.”

 The government’s main weapon, and main worry, is vaccinations.
 France has vaccinated 40% of its population and vaccines are widely available for anyone 12 and over.
-But demand has ebbed in recent weeks — partly because of hesitancy and also because some people thought they would get their shots when they returned from vacation.
+But demand has ebbed in recent weeks — because of hesitancy, a sense that the virus is no longer a threat, and because some people decided to put off their shots until after summer vacation.

 Meanwhile, French restaurants and bars are thriving again, the Tour de France is drawing tightly packed crowds across the country, and Hollywood stars are posing arm-in-arm and mask-free on the red carpet at the Cannes Film Festival.
 Cheek kisses are making a comeback.